tomazgda/ocaml-tally/README.md

 ## Build

-On nix,
+On nix run

 ``` bash
 nix-shell
 ```

-To install dependencies in `shell.nix`
+to install dependencies in `shell.nix`.

-Then to build,
+Then to build run

 ``` bash
 dune build tally
 ```

-The exectuble can be found in `_build/default/bin/main.exe`
+The exectuble can be found in `_build/default/bin/main.exe`.

 ## Help